-Copper sulfide ores are typically the most profitable types of ores to mine.
-That is because they have high copper content, and the copper can more easily be separated from the unwanted minerals.
-However, sulfide ores are not as abundant as oxide ores.
+There are two main copper ore types of interest: copper oxide ores and copper sulfide ores.
+Both ore types can be economically mined, though they are processed in different ways.
+Copper sulfide ores are typically the most profitable copper ores to mine.
+That is because they have high copper content, and the copper in them can more easily be separated from unwanted minerals.
+However, copper oxide ores are more abundant.

 Copper ore types: Oxides

 As mentioned, copper oxide ores are not as attractive an exploration target as copper sulfide ores due to their lower grade.
 However, in some cases low-grade copper oxide ores can still be economically mined because they can be processed at a lower cost than copper sulfide ores.

 Oxidized copper orebodies may be treated in several ways.
 For instance, hydrometallurgical processes are used to treat copper oxide ores that are dominated by soluble minerals, such as copper carbonate minerals.
 These copper oxide ores are usually leached using sulfuric acid to liberate the copper minerals into a solution of sulfuric acid laden with copper sulfate solution.